ReshmaBarbieRaj/webUIAutomation/README.md

 # About the Project

-- This project aims to automate test scenarios for the [nopCommerce demo store](https://demo.nopcommerce.com/) website using TypeScript along with Playwright test automation framework.
+- This project aims to automate test scenarios for the [nopCommerce demo store](https://demo.nopcommerce.com/) Demo website website using TypeScript along with Playwright test automation framework.

 - The automation tests follows the Page Object Model (POM) and Data-Driven Test